 Double the Skills, Double the Solutions

-Most couples have different talents or perspectives.
+Most couples have different talents or perspectives, offering complementary skills.
 One person might be a whiz at numbers while the other excels at talking to people or being creative.
 This variety means you can tackle more tasks together and fill in each other’s gaps.
 For example:

 - One researches and manages budgets, the other handles clients or content.